thirdweb-example/engine-minting-api/README.md

-# Minting API with thirdweb Engine
+# Airdrop NFTs with thirdweb Engine

 This guide shows how thirdweb Engine can be used by a brand to mint free NFTs for their superfans.